Vitalis PET bottle

 PET bottle that uses less material

-Based on the natural model of spiral growth, they developed a new design for the structures of the main body of the bottle, developing helical structures whose inclination angles vary according to the amount of vertical and horizontal strength needed at a certain surface curvature of the bottle.
+Based on the natural model of spiral growth, the team developed a new design for the structure of the bottle's main body, creating helical structures that make the bottle more durable without adding extra weight.
+To protect the bottle from pressure under compression, impact, or shear forces, the inclination angles, thickness, and depth of the helical structures vary.
+They vary according to the amount of vertical and horizontal strength needed at a certain surface curvature of the bottle.

-The Finite Element Analysis (FEA) simulations demonstrated that the new structures were in fact more effective in achieving the reduced weight goal than the traditional horizontal engineering structures.
-In the end, Logoplaste Innovation Lab was able to create not only a new exclusive bottle design, tightly linked to Vitalis brand values, but simultaneously developed the lightest PET bottles on the market.
+Finite Element Analysis simulations demonstrated that the new structures were, in fact, more effective in achieving the reduced weight goal than traditional horizontal structures.
+In the end, Logoplaste Innovation Lab was able to not only create a new exclusive bottle design, tightly linked to Vitalis' brand values, but simultaneously developed the lightest PET bottle on the market.